 The United Kingdom

-First Hydro Company, a subsidiary of GDF SUEZ Energy International, is one of the most dynamic electricity producers in the United Kingdom with a 2,088 MW installed capacity.
+First Hydro Company, a subsidiary of ENGIE Energy International, is one of the most dynamic electricity producers in the United Kingdom with a 2,088 MW installed capacity.
 It manages and operates the pumped storage plants in Dinorwig and Festiniog, Snowdonia (Wales).

 ENGIE International also operates two hydro plants in Spain, Electrometalurgica del Ebro (36 MW) and Iberica de Energias (48 MW), and one in Laos, the Houay Ho Hydro plant (153 MW).